-Unless otherwise indicated any proxy will be granted in favour of the Chairman of the Meeting who will be an officer of the Company.
+Unless otherwise indicated any proxy will be granted in favour of the Chairman of the Meeting.
 A Shareholder desiring to appoint some other person, who need not be a Shareholder, to represent him or her at the Meeting, may do so by inserting such person's name in the blank space provided in the enclosed form of proxy and delivering the completed and executed proxy to the registrar and transfer agent (within Canada) or Company Secretary (outside of Canada).